 The BC SPCA foster program helps animals who are just too young, sick, injured, undersocialized or emotionally stressed to cope with the shelter environment.
 When you open your home to provide short-term care to animals in need, you’re also freeing up space in our shelters, allowing us to care for even more animals.

 When you suspect an animal is in distress, speak up!
 You could save a life.
-Report the situation by calling our toll-free Animal Cruelty Reporting Hotline at 1-855-622-7722.
-The call centre is open seven days a week.
-You can also contact the hotline for help in dealing with wildlife emergencies.
+Report the situation by calling our toll-free Animal Helpline at 1-855-622-7722.
+The Animal Helpline is open seven days a week.
+You can also contact the Animal Helpline for help in dealing with wildlife emergencies.

 3.)
 Buy humane